-- Make sure the chair operates smoothly.
+- 1. Make sure the chair operates smoothly.
 Check for noise, vibration, or a change in ease of use.
-(They may indicate low tire pressure, loose fasteners, or damage to your chair). - If you detect a problem, make sure to repair or adjust the chair.
-Your supplier can help you find and correct the problem. - Make sure batteries are charged.
+(They may indicate low tire pressure, loose fasteners, or damage to your chair). - •If you detect a problem, make sure to repair or adjust the chair.
+Deferring repair or adjustment may increase the risk of injury.
+Your supplier can help you find and correct the problem. - 2.
+Make sure batteries are charged.
 Green lights on charge indicator will light up when charge is full.
 Yellow lights indicate battery charge level is getting low.
 Red lights indicate batteries are in immediate need of charging.